 How to Keep Your Teenage Driver Safe

 As soon as your teenager approaches learner permit age, you start to worry about how to keep your teen driver safe.
 After all, it was not too long ago that your budding Mario Andretti was crashing his or her bicycle.
 That was traumatic enough.
+Now he or she is a Teenage Driver.

 But things have now escalated.
 Accelerated?
 Now if your precious child crashes it could result in their death or the death of others.
 The peer pressure to drink and drive and the pressure to speed for the sake of speeding is hard to resist.
 Will your child be able to resist?
-There are ways you can help them to.
+There are ways you can help them.

 Car Accidents are the Leading Cause of Teen Deaths